 The choices for "grid-tied" PV systems:

-While we can install battery backup systems, the reality is that 90% of homeowners in our Central Texas region will be fully satisfied with a "grid-tied" versus "battery backup" system.
+While we do install battery backup systems, the reality is that 70% of homeowners in our Central Texas region will be fully satisfied with a "grid-tied" versus "battery backup" system.

 You will have two choices when it comes to "grid-tied" PV systems:

-- Module-level electronics (DC Optimizers) at each solar module; we use SolarEdge
+- DC Optimizers at each solar module; we use SolarEdge

 DC Optimizers are gaining huge support and for good reason.